RedSeaFox/voice_friend/README.md

 ### About the program
 The program is designed for situations where there is no possibility or desire to control a computer with a mouse or keyboard.

-Management refers to the most common actions of an ordinary user.
 The main purpose of the program is listening or watching media.

 It is also planned to add: